NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 ## Add patient

 When "Add Patient" button on the home page is clicked, a blank form is shown whcih can be edited to add details about the patient.
 This screen can also be used to add a doctor entity as well.
-Adding doctor entities is not fully functional as it is out of teh scope of our project.
+Adding doctor entities is not fully functional as it is out of the scope of our project.
 A sample add of patient details is shown below.

 ![Pic](images/add_patient.png)